MarchForScienceAU/marchforscienceau/README.md

 ## About this site

-This is a static one page site hosted for free using [GitHub Pages](https://pages.github.com/) with SSL provided for free by [Cloudflare](https://www.cloudflare.com).
-The domain was purchased via [Name Silo](https://www.namesilo.com) and the theme is a fork of the free [New Age](https://github.com/BlackrockDigital/startbootstrap-new-age) template created by [Start Bootstrap](https://startbootstrap.com/).
+This is a jekyll site hosted for free using [GitHub Pages](https://pages.github.com/) with SSL provided for free by [Cloudflare](https://www.cloudflare.com).
+The domain was purchased via [Name Silo](https://www.namesilo.com) and the theme is a modified fork of the free [New Age](https://github.com/BlackrockDigital/startbootstrap-new-age) template created by [Start Bootstrap](https://startbootstrap.com/).

 Google Analytics is also used.